Fuguety/Platform-with-gamification-with-AI/README.md

 ## License

-MiPark is distributed under the MIT License.
+Platform with gamification with AI is distributed under the MIT License.
 See the `LICENSE` file for more details.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)